Arthropod mouthparts

 The mouthparts of arthropods have evolved into a number of forms, each adapted to a different style or mode of feeding.
-Most mouthparts represent modified, paired appendages, which in ancestral forms would have appeared more like legs than mouthparts.
+Most mouthparts are modified pairs of appendages, which in ancestral forms would have appeared more like legs than mouthparts, being less-specialized or "primitive".
 In general, arthropods have mouthparts for cutting, chewing, piercing, sucking, shredding, siphoning, and filtering.
-This article outlines the basic elements of four arthropod groups: insects, myriapods, crustaceans and chelicerates.
+This article outlines the basic elements of four arthropod-groups: Insects, myriapods, crustaceans, and chelicerates.
 Insects are used as the model, with the novel mouthparts of the other groups introduced in turn.
-Insects are not, however, the ancestral form of the other arthropods discussed here.
+Insects are however not the ancestral form of the other arthropods discussed here; they are not the basalmost arthropods.In Different types of arthropods, jointed appendages around the mouth are modified in different ways and form mouth parts.

 Insects

 Insect mouthparts exhibit a range of forms.
 The earliest insects had chewing mouthparts.
 Specialisation includes mouthparts modified for siphoning, piercing, sucking and sponging.
 These modifications have evolved a number of times.
-For example, mosquitoes (which are flies) and aphids (which are bugs) both pierce and suck; however, female mosquitoes feed on animal blood whereas aphids feed on plant fluids.
+For example, mosquitoes and aphids both pierce and suck; however, female mosquitoes feed on animal blood whereas aphids feed on plant fluids.
 This section provides an overview of the individual mouthparts of chewing insects.
+The diversification of insects' food sources led to the evolution of their mouthparts.
+This process was facilitated by natural selection.